 The “black and white” nickname arose from their distinguished black timber beams and whitewashed walls.
 Not all colonial houses are painted “black and white” though; the ones at Wellington Road retained their red-bricked appearance, looking more like tropical chalets or resorts.

 Some larger colonial houses have car porches, gardens, and even servant quarters.
 Many of the buildings are made up of bricks and timbers.
 The ones that were built later have concrete ring beams with timber flooring and ceilings, with their roofs lined up with China tiles or Marseilles pattern terracotta tiles.

-The colonial houses at Sembawang were mainly used as accommodation for the senior British military personnel and their families.
-They were from the Sembawang Naval Base (also His Majesty’s Naval Base, Her Majesty’s Naval Base, HMS Sembawang), which was completed its construction in the late 1930s after more than a decade of delays.
+The colonial houses at Sembawang were formerly used as accommodation for the senior British military personnel and their families.
+They were from the Sembawang Naval Base (also known as His Majesty’s Naval Base, Her Majesty’s Naval Base and HMS Sembawang), which was completed in the late 1930s after more than a decade of delays.

-Plans of a new naval base were proposed after the First World War, for defending Britain’s assets in the East.
+Plans of a new naval base were proposed after the First World War for defending Britain’s assets in the East.
 Near the mouth of Sungei Sembawang, with its strategic location and deep waters, was deemed ideal for the docking of the new British battleships.
-However, objections from the public and new government of Britain blocked the plans and delayed the massive and expensive project.
+However, objections from the British public and its new government disrupted the plans and led to the delay of the massive and expensive project.

 In the end, donations from Singapore, Hong Kong, New Zealand and the Federated Malay States helped to fund the construction, and the naval base was eventually completed in 1938 just in time for preparation against Japanese aggression.

 A railway and a long coastal road, named Naval Base Railway and Naval Base Road respectively, were constructed to transport raw materials from the ferry terminal and railway station at Woodlands.
 The railway had since been demolished, whereas Naval Base Road became known as Admiralty Road West in the sixties.